ASchopenhauer/Project_Music_Generation/state_of_the_art/GANSynth.md

 * at any time there are typically many different frequencies in a given signal.

 => This is a challenge for a synthesis network, as it must learn all the appropriate frequency and phase combinations and activate them in just the right combination to produce a coherent waveform.

+* Phase precession also occurs in situations where filterbanks overlap (window or kernel size < stride).

+## 2 Experimental Details

+### 2.1 Dataset

+NSynth dataset

+* 300,000 musical notes from 1,000 different instruments aligned and recorded in isolation.
+* a difficult dataset composed of highly diverse timbres and pitches
+* highly structured with labels for pitch, velocity, instrument, acoustic qualities.
+* each sample is four seconds long, and sampled at 16kHz, giving 64,000 dimensions
+* included human evaluations on audio quality => restriction : training on the subset of acoustic instruments and fundamental pitches ranging from MIDI 24-84 (~32-1000Hz) > those timbres are most likely to sound natural to an average listener.
+* 70,379 examples from instruments (mostly strings, brass, woodwinds, mallets)
+* test/train 80/20 split from shuffled data (original split divided along instrument type).

+### 2.2 Architecture and Representation

 --------------------------------------------------------------